tessgi/tess-3d-printing-model/README.md

 Once the spacecraft is dry and the glue has set you have your completed 3D TESS model.

+For inspiration, check out the [model created by astronomer Stephen Kane](http://stephenkane.net/tess/).

 ### Model files

 #### Cameras and sun shade